 Four-alarm chili.
 Fiery salsa.
 Wasabi.
 Spicy foods like these may do more than tingle your taste buds or make your eyes water.
 They can also be irritating for the bladder.
 Dialing down the spiciness may help keep you out of the bathroom.
 But that doesn't necessarily mean you're headed for a bland diet.
 Tinker with how much heat you can take without affecting your bathroom habits -- everyone is different, so finding your spice tolerance may be a matter of trial and error.

-Sugar, honey, and artificial sweeteners may trigger bladder symptoms, so limit your use of these items if they seem to affect how often you go to the bathroom.
+Sugar and artificial sweeteners may trigger bladder symptoms.
 As with many of the other foods and drinks that may affect the bladder, you may need to do some experimenting to learn whether sweeteners make a difference to you.
 You could take a break from sweeteners and see how your bladder responds.

 Onions Bite Back

 You may love onions, but you may want to steer clear of them if you have problems with overactive bladder.
 Can't bear to be without onions in your sandwich and recipe arsenal?
 Try cooking the onions, which may make them easier on your bladder.
 Or switch to the milder, onion-like shallot instead.
 Sometimes just eating a smaller amount can help.